No one works for free (well, at least most of us do not).

 Ad Overload Kills Traffic Sources

 I’m not going to go into how consumers feel about ads.
-Consumers are always going to cry foul whenever they experience even a modicum of inconvenience.
+Consumers are always going to cry foul whenever they experience even a fraction of inconvenience.
 Adsense and Taboola are relatively non-intrusive ad networks (though Taboola recently added a video pop, pending inventory, you can shut it off).

 In both cases, these platforms speed up the website experience for the consumer by eliminating ads and embed codes.
 Facebook, of course, allows its ads on Instant Articles while Google, likewise, allows Adsense.

 Sure, you can have ads on your site and still be a beloved Facebook website and rank high in the Google SERPS, but you have to keep your ad placements at modest levels regarding placement and volume.
 And this will inevitably truncate your revenue growth.

-You will always be contorting your mental well-being attempting to balance ads for increased revenue with the unwritten rules of the main traffic providers.
+You will always be contorting your mental well-being attempting to balance ads for increased revenue with the unwritten rules of the primary traffic providers.

 Many Ads Destroy User Browser Speeds

 Put more than a couple of Adsense ads on your page, and you might be terrorizing some unsuspecting person’s computer.
-The fact is, many people simply don’t have computers capable of everything ads throw at their browsers, and this causes terrible user experiences.
+The fact is, many people don’t have computers capable of everything ads throw at their browsers, and this causes terrible user experiences.

 If you plan to go beyond Adsense and deploy more aggressive ad networks, expect increased bounce rates, lower time on the site stats, and super mean emails through your contact form accusing you of giving a person’s computer a virus.
 Yes, when someone’s browser freezes due to a heavy loading ad, they will think they have a virus), to all happen.